VelocityMSC/docker-gitlab-runner/README.md

 ### Required Variables

-- `GITLAB_HOST` Hostname/IP address:port of your Gitlab server
+- `GITLAB_SERVER` Hostname/IP address:port of your Gitlab server

-- `S3_HOST` Hostname/IP address:port of your Amazon S3 or compatible object storage server
+### Other Environment Variables

+Please see the file `syntax.md` for other environment variables that can be passed to the runner.

 ## Docker secrets